honganh1206/computer-study/Dive_Into_Systems/notes/chapter1/How structs work with the compiler.md

 # How structs work with the compiler

+TLDR: When you declare a struct variable, the compiler allocates some memory to it.
+The value of a struct is the **actual data stored in that memory block**.
+All members of a struct are _stored directly in the memory_ allocated to the struct variable

 Only the struct variable's fields (the areas in boxes) are stored in memory

 Fields are simply **storage locations** or _offsets_ from the start of the struct variable's memory.
 When looking at the example below, note that to access the field name `gpa`, the compiler must _skip past the array `name`, and one integer `age`_